Sentry Tournament of Champions

-Perhaps not unsurprisingly for a tournament who’s field, until this year, has been made up purely from winners from the previous year, over recent years the Sentry ToC has very much become the domain of players from the very top of the game.
+Perhaps not unsurprisingly for a tournament who’s field, until last year, has been made up purely from winners from the previous year, over recent years the Sentry ToC has very much become the domain of players from the very top of the game.

 An even more striking stat that hit me when looking at the event is the number of starts players had previously made in Kapalua before first tasting victory here.

 Let me expand further….
 You would think that in an event, which historically is purely open to winners from the previous year and therefore which inevitably includes a bunch of first time winners making their debut here, we would have had some winners over the recent years who were making their first start in the event having posted their first PGA Tour win the previous year.